tbaxx/PowerWrist-Documentation/README.md

 ## Overview

 This guide provides detailed instructions for developers who want to create a custom backend API compatible with the PowerWrist watchOS application.
-PowerWrist allows users to interact with your backend through a series of prompts (choices, text inputs, integer inputs, or location requests) directly from their Apple Watch, enabling control and information retrieval without needing their iPhone nearby.
+PowerWrist allows users to interact with your backend through a series of prompts (choices, text inputs, integer inputs, location requests, confirmations, or multiple choice selections) directly from their Apple Watch, enabling control and information retrieval without needing their iPhone nearby.

 The watch app communicates with a single backend endpoint URL configured by the user via the iOS companion app.
 Your backend's responsibility is to receive requests, process the user's interaction state, and return the next set of prompts or final results in a specific JSON format.